-The Listening Stone Programme (LSP) is an eight-session programme aimed for children in primary school who may have experienced trauma, loss, or bereavement.
-This could be due to neglect poverty, conflict, war, displacement, or other adverse childhood experiences (ACEs).
-The eight sessions focus on these issues using themes that cover loss, friendship, identity, fear, anxiety, depression, resilience, hope, destiny, and purpose.
+The Listening Stone Programme (LSP) is an eight-session programme.
+The eight sessions focuses on themes that cover loss, friendship, identity, fear, anxiety, depression, resilience, hope, destiny, and purpose.
 The programme has been developed to offer a safe, therapeutic, playful, and creative space for children.
 Children can explore, in a non- threatening way, the issues they’ve faced using drama, puppets, movement and music specifically aimed at helping them process difficulties they may have experienced.

 The session activities are informed and underpinned theoretically by principles of dramatherapy, by Sue Jennings’ work on Embodiment-Projection-Role (EPR), and also by some of the latest research around trauma-informed practice Erikson’s early psychosocial development theory...
 The (LSP) programme has been designed for use in educational settings, and organisations working with vulnerable children in the UK or abroad.

 For more information or questions about the Listening Stone programme please email Donna Jennings at email@example.com